faceless-ui/modal/src/asModal/README.md

   Modals are not aware of their children, so you must explicitly set this property based on your content.
 Set to one or more IDs of visible elements within your modal, using a [space-delineated list](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute).
 Should be concise

 - #### `aria-describedby`
   Same as [above](#aria-labelledby) but elements that best describe the primary purpose or message of the modal.
+Can be more verbose.

+- ## Focus Trapping
+  This prevents user interaction from focusing any content other than the descendants of an open modal.
+It picks up where the [aria-modal](#aria-modal) leaves off.
+See [trapFocus](#trapFocus).

 ## Classes